-Prevention: Cook all foods thoroughly, prevent cross-contamination by using separate cutting boards when handling raw and cooked foods, don't drink unpasteurized milk or untreated water and wash hands frequently.
+Prevention: Cook all foods thoroughly to their appropriate internal temperatures, prevent cross-contamination by using separate cutting boards when handling raw and cooked foods, don't drink unpasteurized milk or untreated water and wash hands frequently.
 Wash raw fruits and vegetables before peeling, cutting and eating.

 Staphylococcus aureus (staph) is commonly found on the skin, throats and nostrils of healthy people and animals.
 Therefore, it usually doesn't cause illness unless it is transmitted to food products where it can multiply and produce harmful toxins.
 Staphylococcal symptoms include nausea, stomach cramps, vomiting or diarrhea.
-Staphylococcal toxins are heat resistant and cannot be destroyed by cooking.
+Staphylococcal bacteria can be destroyed by cooking but their toxins are heat resistant and cannot.
 Anyone can develop a staph infection but certain groups of people are at greater risk, including people with chronic conditions such as diabetes, cancer, vascular disease, eczema and lung disease.

 Sources: The bacteria can be found in unpasteurized dairy products and salty foods such as ham and other sliced meats.
 Foods that are made or come in contact with hands and require no additional cooking are at highest risk, including: